-Depending on the goal of your marketing, you may employ a landing page that is a “funnel”.
+Depending on your marketing goal, you may employ a landing page that is a “funnel.”
 If you think of how a funnel works, there is one way in and one way out.
 Using a funnel to put transmission fluid into a car, we guide the fluid and force it to go down the transmission dipstick.

 A funnel-style landing page does the same thing.
-We bring someone into the funnel page via an advertisement (most commonly a Facebook ad) and force them to take the action we wanted them to take, which is most often filling out a form.
+We bring someone into the funnel page via an advertisement (most commonly a Facebook ad) and force them to take the action we wanted them to take: filling out a form.
 The funnel-style landing page has no navigation and no links to click other than to fill out the form.
 The only way out of the page is to leave it or take our desired action, filling out the form.

 A landing page makes for a great user experience.